 Batch validation is very useful for QA or when the structure or semantics of documents needs to evolve.

 For example, batch validation can be used for:

-- Checking that assets match specific constraints (e.g. their dimension, resolution etc.) before being published
+- Checking that assets match specific constraints (for example, their dimension or resolution) before being published.

-- Diagnosing any structural issue that may not be supported in a publish process
+- Diagnosing any structural issue that might not be supported in a publish process.

 Configuring a Schematron schema

 The easiest way to configure a Schematron for a specific document type is to use the Document Types page in the Developer Tools.

 When running Schematron validations in PageSeeder the